SwissDataScienceCenter/renku/docs/user/setup.rst

 .. code-block:: console

     $ cd renku
-    $ make start
+    $ make .env
+    $ ./scripts/renku-start.sh

-Once the script completes, you can go to http://renku.local to see the browser front-end.
+Once the script completes, you can go to http://renku.build to see the browser front-end.

+`make .env` creates a `.env` file which contains environment variables used as configuration for various platform components.
+You can override these values either by specifying them on the command line *when calling `make .env`*, or you can modify them in `.env` after it has been created.
+Note that once the `.env` file is in place, the values specified there take precedent.

 Using the default configuration, you can login to all services using `demo/demo` as the username/password.
 See :ref:`user_management` for more